SowmyaAji/MysteryWord-ReactJS/README.md

 _E___E

-Your guessed letters so far: E
+Your guessed letters so far: E, A
 The number of guesses you still have: 8

-"* * * * *"

-If it is not there in the word:
+If the guessed letter is NOT there in the word:

 "- - - - - -"

-Your guessed letters so far: E
+Your guessed letters so far: A
 The number of guesses you still have: 7

+If the number of guesses run out:
+"Sorry you have run out of guesses!
+The word is DESIRE"

+Play Again!

+If you guess right within 8 tries:
+You have won!

+Play Again!

 #Installation and running on server